kurrycat2004/MpkMod/README.md

 The primary color can be changed with `/mpk color1 [color]` and the secondary one with `/mpk color2 [color]`

 ##### **How do I enable offset being sent in chat?**<br/>
 To enable this feature and some others you have to change the setting in the config file located at `.minecraft/config/mpkmod.cfg`.
-If the setting is set to `1` it means that the setting is turned on and if it's set to `0` the setting is disabled.
-This specific setting is named `sendOffsetInChat` and is `0` by default.
-After updating something in the config file you can reload it with `/mpk reloadconfig`.
+If the setting is set to `true` it means that the setting is turned on and if it's set to `false` the setting is disabled.
+This specific setting is named `sendOffsetInChat` and is `false` by default.
+After updating something in the config file you can reload it with `/mpk reloadconfig` or by restarting your game.

 ### Commands
 All commands are accessible with the `/mpk` prefix.